sallavardhan/salla-vardhan_sallavardhan.github.io/README.md

+ # in this website our style tag is not working so iam unable to create any css sir but i know good css in reple here its not applying

 # SHAPEAI WEB DEV BOOTCAMP
 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
 </b>